vitpia/markdown-cv/index.md

 ## Teaching
 _Research Master’s Programme in Cognitive Neuroscience, Radboud University_
 `2017-present`
-Coordinator for "Neurobiology of Language" (2020-present); Lecturer for “Cognitive Neuroscience of Memory” (2017-2018), “Trends in Cognitive Sciences” (2018-present), "Neurobiology of Language" (2019-present)
+Coordinator and Lecturer for "Neurobiology of Language" (2019-present); Lecturer for “Cognitive Neuroscience of Memory” (2017-2018), “Trends in Cognitive Sciences” (2018-present)

 _Bachelor’s Programme in Psychology, Radboud University_
 `2017-present`